Menlo Park Fire Protection District, San Francisco/Peninsula

 Any combination of experience and training that would provide the required knowledge, skills, and abilities would be qualifying.
 A typical way to obtain the knowledge, skills, and abilities would be:

-Experience: Two years of increasingly responsible clerical experience.
+Experience: One year of increasingly responsible clerical experience.

 Training: Equivalent to graduation from high school supplemented by college level courses in accounting, finance and business.
-Additional specialized training in public administration, business administration, finance, or a related field is desirable.
+Successful completion of one year of business or related college is desirable

 Licenses and Certificates